lifinance/jumper-docs/README.md

 # Jumper Docs

-Documentation for integrating Jumper's cross-chain liquidity router.
+Documentation for Jumper's cross-chain experience.
 Built with [Mintlify](https://mintlify.com/) for fast iteration and deployment.

 ## Local preview